 “The internet is no longer parameterized by this huge desktop that sits on a desk in our living room and office but rather, it’s a way of life – something we’re all connected to during most points of our day.”

 Due to this style of thinking, Google considerably favors mobile-friendly websites over sites that inhibit a consumer’s mobile user experience (UX).
-The issue with indexing a website purely off it’s desktop page, is that Google’s not evaluating the actual site that would inevitablybe viewed by someone searching off their smartphone.
+The issue with indexing a website purely off its desktop page is that Google’s not evaluating the actual site that would inevitably be viewed by someone searching off their smartphone.
 This is why this mobile first-index change has decisively been released.
-They will continue to generously rank pages that can easily be viewed on smartphones or tablets; and consequently the search engine crawlers/algorithms Google has in place will condemn your brand’s website if it doesn’t work well on a cellular/ tablet device.
-All Google really wants to do, is to build a search experience enjoyable by both smartphone and desktop users.
+They will continue to generously rank pages that can easily be viewed on smartphones or tablets; and consequently, the search engine crawlers/algorithms Google has in place will condemn your brand’s website if it doesn’t work well on a cellular/ tablet device.
+All Google really wants to do, is to build a search experience enjoyable for both smartphone and desktop users.
 This creates the question: